Bernd Gallowitsch: Operation Barbarossa

 On 15 June, IV.
 Gruppe of JG 51 began transferring east and was located at an airfield named Krzewicze, located approximately 70 km west of Brest-Litovsk.
 On 22 June, German forces launched Operation Barbarossa, the German invasion of the Soviet Union.
 JG 51 was subordinated to II.
 Fliegerkorps (2nd Air Corps), which as part of Luftflotte 2 (Air Fleet 2).
 JG 51 area of operation during Operation Barbarossa was over the right flank of Army Group Center in the combat area of the 2nd Panzer Group as well as the 4th Army.
+On 22 June, the first day of the invasion, Gallowitsch claimed his sixth aerial victory.

 On 31 August, the commander of 12.
 Staffel, Hauptmann Heinrich Bär, was injured in combat.
 In consequence, Gallowitsch was transferred and temporarily placed in command of the Staffel.
 Gallowitsch commanded 12.
 Staffel until Bär returned in November.

+Fighting in the Battles of Rzhev against the Kalinin Front in early 1942, II. and IV.
+Gruppen of JG 51 had become the most successful units of VIII.
+Fliegerkorps (8th Air Corps).
+By end-February, Feldwebel Franz-Josef Beerenbrock and Gallowitsch were the leading fighter pilots of IV.
+Gruppe.
 On 24 January 1942, Gallowitsch was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 42 aerial victories claimed.

 In 1945, he was assigned to Jagdgeschwader 1 "Oesau" (JG 1—1st Fighter Wing) flying the Heinkel He 162, a single-engine, jet-powered fighter aircraft.
 On 1 May, he was appointed Staffelkapitän (squadron leader) of 4.
 Staffel of JG 1, taking over command from Hauptmann Wolfgang Ludewig.